How AI is Driving a Utilities Growth Surge

 Global utilities enhanced | HUTE

 Investors who want even higher levels of income and growth potential may want to consider the Harvest Equal Weight Global Utilities Enhanced Income ETF (HUTE:TSX).
 This ETF offers exposure to the same portfolio of global utilities and a covered call strategy, while employing modest leverage at approximately 25%.
-HUTE last paid out a monthly cash distribution of $0.0880 per unit.
-That represents a current yield of 10.50% as at January 13, 2025.
+HUTE recently hiked its monthly cash distribution to $0.095 per unit.

 Annualized Performance